jakelazaroff/tinyrouter/README.md

 ### Deferred data

-Both `get` and `post` block navigation until they settle — the previous page stays up until every matched handler resolves.
+Both loaders and actions block navigation until they settle — the previous page stays up until every matched handler resolves.
 For known-slow data, opt out by returning a subscribable handle to the in-flight request instead; the handler returns immediately so the navigation commits, the route renders its own pending state, and the emit re-renders it when the data lands:

 ```js
 import { route, defer } from "./tinyrouter.js";